 You see, many folks misapply this verse.
 They use it to beat up individual Christians.
 That isn’t how Jesus used it.
 To apply it that way is incorrect.
 The proper way to use it is to describe a body of believers.
 A body of believers that really had no need of anything from Jesus.
 Lukewarm is not a description of individual believers.

 These are letters to churches.
 Each of the seven addressed, and if the problems weren’t rectified Jesus would leave this church… As a body.
 Our perspective of history clearly demonstrates this.
 Local assemblies in Europe have shut their doors.
 Church buildings are being sold and used for other purposes.
 This is what happens when a church leaves their first Love, for whatever reason.
-It begins with drifting away from truth, it progresses in a usurping of the headship of Jesus Christ.
+It begins with drifting away from the truth, it progresses in a usurping of the headship of Jesus Christ.

 Sometimes the misapplication of lukewarm is a way of shaming and controlling individuals.
 Nevertheless, a teacher who wishes to use the term to shame and admonish believers in the local fellowship is really stating the fellowship itself is lukewarm.
-That term may say something about the leadership and may not.
+That term may say something about leadership and may not.

 As discussions go, this one has a natural evolution.